-This isn’t a full list.
-If you aren’t sure whether the supplies you make are reduced-rated, please call the VAT Helpline.
+This is not a full list.
+If you are not sure whether the supplies you make are reduced-rated, please call the VAT helpline.

 2.6 Exempt supplies

-Exempt supplies are business supplies which don’t meet the definition of taxable supplies.
-In other words, they’re business supplies on which VAT isn’t charged.
+Exempt supplies are business supplies which do not meet the definition of taxable supplies.
+In other words, they’re business supplies on which VAT is not charged.

 - certain selling, leasing and letting of land and buildings (but not lettings of garages, parking spaces or hotel and holiday accommodation) – see VAT Notice 742: land and property

 - betting, gambling and lotteries (but not takings from fruit machines)